Getting Around in Aberdeen

 Cycling in Aberdeen

 Cycling is also a good way to get around Aberdeen.
-Unfortunately, there is no bike-share scheme so residents who want to cycle have to invest in their own bike, but the city does have a fairly good network of cycle paths that connect certain suburbs through the city centre.
+There is a bike-share scheme in development, but for the moment residents who want to cycle have to invest in their own bike.
+The city does have a fairly good network of cycle paths that connect certain suburbs through the city centre.
 However, cyclists should be aware that some cycle lanes are shared with buses, though these are usually regulated by dedicated traffic lights.
 In areas without adequate cycling infrastructure, it's possible to ride in the road but cyclists will need to be cautious, especially as Aberdeen's roads are rather narrow.

 Driving in Aberdeen

-Driving in Aberdeen is straightforward and poses no real challenges.
+Driving in Aberdeen poses no real challenges.
 The standard of road infrastructure is good and signage is generally clear.

 Driving conditions in Aberdeen are good and local drivers are courteous to other road users.
 However, expats should be aware that roads in Aberdeen are often affected by snow and fog in winter.
 Although local authorities take measures to grit the main roads, smaller roads are often slippery and the risk of accidents is high.
 Drivers need to be especially careful when driving in severe weather conditions.